 In China, Key influence leaders (KOLs) also include wanghong (网 红).
 They are well-known persons on the net.
-How ? through a lot of possibilities.
-People can become Wanghong because they are fun, because they were part of a publication that made a buzz on the internet, because they created some interesting contents, or even only because they have a good appearance.
+How? through a lot of possibilities.
+People can become Wanghong because they are fun because they were part of a publication that made a buzz on the internet, because they created some interesting content, or even only because they have a good appearance.
 For example, some persons have become known by publishing comic videos through entertainment apps and social networks, others by their singing talent (汪 苏 泷 is a singer today in China, and he started on the web).

 How can kols be helpful for commercial activity ?

 These influencers are highly sought after by brands.
-As they usually have a lot of followers on internet, brands can work with them to maximize the efficiency of their promotion but also quickly gain consumer’s trust in the Chinese market.
-Many Wanghong also have their own business (often an online store) that runs through their community of fans.
-For most of the time, the ones who are the most affected by KOLs.
-They are the most connected among chinese online users and they represent followers of the latest trends.
+As they usually have a lot of followers on the internet, brands can work with them to maximize the efficiency of their promotion but also quickly gain consumers’ trust in the Chinese market.
+Many Wanghong also has their own business (often an online store) that runs through their community of fans.
+Most of the time, the ones who are the most affected by KOLs.
+They are the most connected among Chinese online users and they represent followers of the latest trends.
 Active, but also responsive, these people tend to share all the interesting content in their network, including bad buzz.